Tamayo Akiyama: Career

 Akiyama has also done illustrations for three novels (Kyokutō Shōnen and Komaranu mae no kami da nomi by Kobayashi Megumi and Watashi no Kare wa Hamster by Edō Kei) and illustrations for a CD (Psycho Sound Machine Drama by Ohara Mariko).

 Works

-Hyper Rune, Mouryou Kiden, Secret Chaser, and Zyword are currently being published in North America by Tokyopop.
+Hyper Rune, Mouryou Kiden, Secret Chaser, and Zyword were published in North America by Tokyopop.

 In CLAMP’s early years, Akiyama worked on doujinshi in the BL genre.
-Her collaborative doujinshi works have been released on July 19, 1988, in a collection known as CLAMP Book.
+Her collaborative doujinshi works have been were released as CLAAMP Book on July 19, 1988.